 After more than 5 years of sterling service, we rewarded our Wedgetail Camper battery with a couple of presents.

-It was time to retire our 100Ah lithium battery, then replace it with a 200Ah lithium battery.
+It was time to retire our 100Ah lithium battery, then replace it with a 200Ah lithium camper battery.
 And after a few years of thinking about it, we finally took the opportunity to install a 350W inverter.

 - Upgrade the 100Ah lithium battery with a 200Ah lithium battery, and